Our organization is based on interactions between all entities composing the network: investigators, industries, patients, scientists.

 We are all “working together” to improve patient outcomes!

-The role of the Operational Team is to manage the day-to-day management of activities.
+The role of the Operational Team is to manage the day-to-day activities.

 The Steering Committee has the responsibility of strategic decisions and is composed of one representative per Oncodistinct center.

 The Coordinating Team is composed of physicians elected by the Steering Committee and implements the decisions of the Steering Committee.

 The driving force of the Oncodistinct Network is firmly its Investigators’ Think Tank.
 It is the forum for scientific discussions, ideas and strategies which brings innovative clinical research projects.
 The think tank is composed by a large panel of experts in cancer care (investigators, scientists…) involved in drug development.

 Guillem Argilés obtained his medical degree at the “Universitat de Lleida” (UdL) in 2006.
 His specialization as medical oncologist has been completed with a Master in Molecular Oncology in the National Centre of Investigations Oncologic (CNIO).
 In 2015 obtained “Cum Laude” qualification when he completes his studies of doctorate with the doctoral thesis: “Expanding therapeutic options in chemorefractory colorectal cancer patients”, at the Autonomous University of Barcelona (UAB).